How to Prepare for a HurricaneBuilding a Crisis Response Network

 To ensure maximum efficiency and avoid redundant dispatching, the Responder(s) indicate that their participation has ended when the response is complete.
 This will ensure accountability for the Responders and Beneficiaries, and proved a way for family members and other authorities to track individuals in the coming days

-There are a lot of ways that a community response network can be dispatched, but from experience we can tell you that some solutions are better than others.
+There are a lot of ways that a Crisis Response network can be dispatched, but from experience we can tell you that some solutions are better than others.
 We feel so strongly about the quality of emergency dispatch solutions out there that we developed our own — the Beacon dispatch platform developed by Trek Medics with support from Vision Point Systems, Cisco Systems, Google.org and Twilio.org.
 But for those interested in exploring other solutions, here are a few principles to keep in mind:

 Understand the scale you’re trying to achieve